 Oxbridge Academic Programs has been welcoming intellectually adventurous high school and junior high school students to Summer Study Programs in Europe and the US for over 30 years.
 Students from over 80 countries are housed and educated in great and historic centers of learning that are Oxford and Cambridge in England, St. Andrews in Scotland, Barcelona and Salamanca in Spain, Paris and Montpellier in France, and New York City and Los Angeles in the United States, while exploring new cultural surroundings.

-Oxford & Cambridge Summer Academy (OCSA) offers high school students between the ages of 14 to 19 an exclusive opportunity to catch a glimpse of studying at prestigious universities in the United Kingdom.
+The CBL International Summer In Oxford offers high school students between the ages of 14 to 19 an exclusive opportunity to catch a glimpse of studying at prestigious universities in the United Kingdom.
 Participants spend part of their summer in an academically renowned city, studying a subject of their choice, and attending workshops focusing on the university preparation and application process.
-Whilst studying in Cambridge or Oxford, student’s accommodation will be in colleges of the University of Oxford and the University of Cambridge, including lectures and workshops, social activities, as well as the dining hall situated in the same college.
-Colleges are a walking distance from the city centres of both cities, which offers the opportunity to explore and learn about the rich history of these locations.

 Every summer Phillips Exeter Academy welcomes to campus more than 780 students for five weeks of academic study, athletics, and exploration that carry participants far beyond the classrooms and the playing fields.
 Typically, students come from more than 40 states and 45 foreign nations.
 Summer School students come from a variety of schools.
 Most reside in campus dormitories; others travel daily from their homes in the New Hampshire seacoast area.
 They come to Exeter with that particular mix of intellectual curiosity and adventurous spirit that holds the promise of glimpsing new horizons and making new discoveries.
 If you are a serious student, intellectually curious, creative, eager to embrace new challenges and opportunities, then Phillips Exeter Academy Summer School may be a program for you.